 - MANT 250 and 18 further 200-level points

 - Schedule C

 - Alternatively, LAWS 413 may be taken as a prerequisite or corequisite.

 - Teaching Arrangements

-- Lectures most weeks, with the exception of week 12 when students negotiate the resolution of an employment rights case at the state Mediation Service.
+Lectures most weeks, with the exception of week 12 when students negotiate the resolution of an employment rights case in mediation.
 Two-hour tutorials are held in six weeks of the semester.
 Negotiation and mediation assignments are distributed in tutorials.
 Attendance at lectures and tutorials is required from the first week of the semester.

 - Text books are not required for this paper.

 - Graduate Attributes Emphasised

 - A knowledge and understanding of employment relations, including the institutions and processes used to interpret and enforce employment rights and responsibilities